usds/website-redesign/_people/0550_misu-tasnim.md

 **What’s your background?**

 My background is in electrical engineering, mainly telecommunications and networking.
 I worked for NASA at the Goddard Space Flight Center in Greenbelt, MD for three years before deciding I needed to make it my full time job to face my fear of speaking and attention.
-I stayed in the business of government contracting; learning everything from procurement, business strategy, team building, stakeholder management, and of course public speaking.
+I stayed in the business of government contracting, learning everything from procurement, business strategy, team building, stakeholder management, and of course public speaking.
 Through my meandering experience in government contracting, I found my way into the intersection of technology and policy, and am here to stay and grow.

 **What inspired you to join USDS?**